Nishad94/Grad-Cafe-Result-Monitor/README.md

 # Grad-Cafe-Result-Monitor
 Automatically get notified by email when there is a decision added to Grad Cafe for a university you are interested in.
+Head to https://gradcafemonitor.herokuapp.com/results/ to see this web app in action.

 # Dependencies
 - Django 1.9.2